Criminal justice system statistics

 However, the issue resurfaced again during the Covid lockdown, when more than a third of 441 lockdown fines in England and Wales for ‘amplified music’ events between March 2020 and July 2021 were issued to black, Asian and mixed-race people.
 National Police Chiefs Council statistics show that the Met was responsible for issuing 203 of these fines, by far the largest number of any individual police force.

-Examples such as this suggest that black events are targeted by police.
+Examples such as these which suggest that black events are targeted by police, also extend to the policing of protest where demonstrations linked to the concerns of racialised communities are over-policed.
 A FOI request by Liberty Investigates revealed that the only events for which Metropolitan police chiefs authorised the potential use of baton rounds were black-led gatherings, approving the use of plastic bullets at each Notting Hill carnival since 2017 as well as Black Lives Matter protests in 2020.
 Plastic (and rubber) bullets were previously used in Northern Ireland where they caused 17 deaths.

 ARRESTS